nikhilc523/mobile-vision-training/finetune/README.md

 - ✅ It's specific to YOUR fall detection project

 ---

-## 🎯 **What Your Professor Wants**

-Your professor wants you to:

-1. ✅ Take the Gemini fine-tuning notebook
-2. ✅ Replace the sample dataset (Butterflies/Book Cover VQA) with **YOUR URFD + Le2i dataset**
-3. ✅ Fine-tune Gemini to detect falls using YOUR data
-4. ✅ Compare Gemini vs your LSTM model

 **Why?** To learn about different ML approaches:
 - **Your LSTM:** Trains from scratch on keypoints